altairengineering/pyFlightscript/README.md

 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes.
+    - Ensure any function changes are properly documented in the code.
+    - Create a new test if applicable.
 4. Submit a pull request.

 Please post bugs to the 'issues' section.
 Feel free to create a branch and submit a pull request.
 An admin will be notified.